$L^2$-Serre duality on singular complex spaces and rational singularities: Topological Serre duality for -operators

 \section{Topological Serre duality for $\dq$-operators}

 We will now derive duality statements similar to $L^2$-Hilbert space duality, Theorem \ref{thm:serre-duality}, for the operators $\dq_w$ and $\dq_s$ on the spaces $L^{p,q}_{loc}$ and $L^{p,q}_{cpt}$, respectively.
 We have to face the problem that we deal just with densely defined operators on locally convex topological vector spaces.
 This requires some extra work.
-Moreover, the main difficulty is to show that the operators $\dq_w$ and $\dq_s$ are topologycally dual at arbitrary singularities.
+Moreover, another main difficulty is to show that the operators $\dq_w$ and $\dq_s$ are topologically dual at arbitrary singularities.